cryptowyrm/datpixeleditor/README.md

 Opens images from and saves images to [Dat](https://datproject.org/) archives.
 The first time you open the app, it will ask you to create a new DAT archive where all your pictures are going to be stored.

-You can try it out in the Beaker Browser at [this URL](dat://dpe.hashbase.io).
+You can try it out in the Beaker Browser at [dat://dpe.hashbase.io](dat://dpe.hashbase.io).

 ![Screenshot](https://i.imgur.com/EZEX3X0.png)